 A: Often clients think that the new contract is dependent upon the quality of your product and or service, but the customer will be checking the company's ability to fund itself and to be in business some months or even years down the line.
 Again a concerted and controlled approach (typically led by the turnaround practitioner) will often generate positive results.
 Talk to your advisors about this and decide on appropriate action.

 A: Of course they will be disappointed - think what your reaction is when a customer fails, but with the correct approach they will understand.
 Perhaps they realise that you have been under pressure for a while and that by proposing a CVA you are trying very hard to protect the business.
 By proposing a CVA you are demonstrating that you are trying to maximise creditors interests so it can often be viewed positively

-Q: Should I involve my employees?
+Q: Should I involve my employees will they walk out?

 A: It is our opinion that you must involve them when the time is right, they're the people who are going to help deliver management's plans.